developer-zebra/developer-zebra-site/src/licensing/about/index.md

 <br>

 ## Licensed Mobility Extensions
-The term Mobility Extensions (MX) generally refers to the MX Management System (MXMS), Zebra's proprietary XML-based communication framework that provides a common interface for managing the capabilities and behaviors of Zebra Android devices.
-MX is included on all Zebra devices running Android.
-Its functions are implemented as Configuration Service Providers (CSP) apps that control settings within an individual Android subsystem.
-The CSPs subject to licensing are shown below along with their restricted parameters, when applicable.
+The MX Management System (MXMS) is Zebra's proprietary XML-based communication framework for managing Zebra Android device settings and behavior.
+MX functions are implemented as Configuration Service Provider (CSP) apps for most Android subsystems and are subject to licensing as shown below.

-**Note**: Each MDNA license covers all MDNA features for one device
+**Note: Each MDNA license covers all MDNA features for one device**.

 ### AudioVolUIMgr
-The Audio Volume UI Manager can add, delete and replace Audio Profiles, and can select an Audio Profile to be in effect on the device.
-It also allows administrators to modify the "Factory Preset" Audio Profile (which cannot be deleted from the device), and to directly control the Mute and Vibrate states of the device, which are independent of all audio streams and Audio Profiles.
+Can add, delete and replace Audio Profiles and select an Audio Profile to be in effect on the device.
+Allows administrators to modify the permanent "Factory Preset" Audio Profile and to directly control the Mute and Vibrate states of the device, which are independent of all audio streams and Audio Profiles.

 **Licensed parameters**:
-* All parameters<br>
+* All parameters

 [Learn more about Audio Volume UI Manager](/mx/audiovoluimgr)

 ### BluetoothMgr
-Bluetooth Manager controls the ability of a device to pair with headsets, printers, computers and other Bluetooth devices that come into range.
-It also controls whether the device is "discoverable" by other Bluetooth devices for initiating pairing requests with it.
+Controls the ability of a device to pair with headsets, printers, computers and other Bluetooth devices that come into range.
+Also controls whether the device is "discoverable" by other Bluetooth devices for initiating pairing requests with it.

 **Licensed parameters**:
 * AllowDiscoverability